 He currently juggles a lecturing job at the Rhine-Waal University of Applied Sciences in Kamp-Lintfort, Germany, with his duties at Wittenborg and is a visiting faculty member of Coburg University of Applied Sciences, Germany.
 In an interview he gave advice about personal development and explains why no one should be intimidated by numbers.

-Welcome to Wittenborg University, Muhammad.
+Welcome to WUAS, Muhammad.
 Where are you from?

 Was education important in your family growing up?